openwallet-foundation/tac/docs/index.md

 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

 Welcome to the OpenWallet Foundation's (OWF) Technical Advisory Council (TAC) website.

+You will find the Project Proposal Process [at this link](https://tac.openwallet.foundation/governance/project-lifecycle/#project-proposal-process).

+You will find the Special Interest Group (SIG) [at this link](https://tac.openwallet.foundation/governance/special-interest-group-process/)

 Here you will find:

 <div class="grid cards" markdown>